madhavthaker/RayHudsonBot/README.md

 # RayHudsonBot
-Reddit bot for ray hudson quots
+Reddit bot for ray hudson quotes (In Work)